cairnswm/gapi/README.md

 # Usage

-Moldify the Config structure with the details of your tables
+Modify the Config structure with the details of your tables

 ```PHP
 $config = Array(